19th Operations Group: From 1991

 Reactivated in 1991 as the 19th Operations Group when the 19th Air Refueling Wing implemented the Objective Wing organization.

 From January 1992, it provided an EC-137 and crews to support the United States Special Operations Command, and from August 1992 the wing supported the Saudi Tanker Task Force.
 It provided air refueling support to NATO fighters in Bosnia in September–October 1995.
 Several KC-135R tankers deployed to Southwest Asia to support Operation Southern Watch, January–March 1996 and to Turkey for Operation Provide Comfort, April–June 1996.

 On 1 July 1996, the 19th Air Refueling Wing was inactivated, and its functions turned over to its operations group, redesignated the 19th Air Refueling Group.
-The 19th ARG consists of four squadrons: 19th Operations Support Squadron (OSS), 19th Maintenance Squadron (MXS), 19th Aircraft Maintenance Squadron (AMXS), and the 99th Air Refueling Squadron (ARS).
+The 19th consisted of four squadrons: 19th Operations Support Squadron, 19th Maintenance Squadron, 19th Aircraft Maintenance Squadron, and the 99th Air Refueling Squadron.

 The Black Knights returned to Istres, France, in August 1996 deploying five aircraft and 125 personnel in support of Operation Deny Flight.
 In December, the group received an inspection from the Air Mobility Command's Quality Air Force Assessment Team.
 During the inspection, the team found the 19th's leadership, support, and maintenance to be among the best in Air Mobility Command.

 Black Knight aircraft and personnel deployed to numerous contingency operations and exercises during 1997 and continued the group's record for success.
 1998 proved to be another banner year for the 19th.
-Most notably, the Black Knights supported Operation Northern Watch, enforcing the United Nation's no-fly zone in northern Iraq; Operation Desert Thunder, US action against Iraqi aggression; and Operation Constant Vigil, US antidrug operations in the Caribbean.
+Most notably, the Black Knights supported Operation Northern Watch, enforcing the United Nations' no-fly zone in northern Iraq; Operation Desert Thunder, US action against Iraqi aggression; and Operation Constant Vigil, US antidrug operations in the Caribbean.
 The 99th Air Refueling Squadron was named the Air Force Association's Citation of Honor winner for the unit that contributed most to national defense during 1998.
 Additionally, the 99th won the coveted General Carl A. Spaatz Trophy for 1998—given annually to the "Best Air Refueling Squadron in the US Air Force."

-The 19th was off to another record start in 1999 when it earned a rare, perfect "Outstanding" during its Headquarters, Air Mobility Command Operational Readiness Inspection.
+The 19th had made another achievement in 1999 when it earned a rare, "Outstanding" during its Headquarters, Air Mobility Command Operational Readiness Inspection.
 Additionally, the 19th had just returned from supporting Operation Deliberate Forge and Operation Allied Force (US support for the NATO's Air War over the Former Yugoslavia), having deployed over three-fourths of its personnel and aircraft to four forward operating locations throughout Europe.